georgeatparallel/parallel-npm-packages/packages/ai-sdk-tools/README.md

 ### Scaffolded Tools

-If your tool-calling LLM doesn't choose the right arguments for the searchTool, you may scaffold it or create another one to your own liking.
-Here's an example of a `simpleCompactSearchTool` that returns smaller snippets, with max of 10 results, for simple queries.
+If your tool-calling LLM doesn't choose the right arguments for the searchTool, you may scaffold it further or create another one to your own liking.
+Here's an example of a `webSearch` that returns smaller snippets, with max of 3 results, for simple queries.

 ```typescript
 import { tool } from 'ai';